PoCInnovation/Workshops/software/6.Nest/README.md

 ### Step 3.1: Incorporate Database service in App' service

 You can find [here](/src/step-3/database.service.ts) a Provider DatabaseService.
-This provided is simulating a database by using an array as a storage.
-You will use it for this last step as setting up and using a real database is a bit out of scope.
+This provider is simulating a database by using an array as a storage.
+You will use it for the last step; as setting up and using a real database is a bit out of scope.

 > Make sure the import statement of `article.dto` is correct in the `database.service.ts`. it may not be according to the file locations

-As for the AppService, you will have to add the DatabaseService in the Module Provider list and `inject` it (via the constructor) in AppService
+As for the AppService, you will have to add the DatabaseService in the Module Provider list and `inject` it (via the constructor) in AppService.

 <br>